 The Pryor Dodge Bicycle Collection

-This collection offers a glimpse of the 19th Century from the handlebars of a bicycle.
-Over over 2,000 original artifacts from Europe and the U. S. portray the technical, social and esthetic aspects of this medium during its first 100 years, dating from 1819.
+This collection offers a glimpse of the 19th Century from the handlebars of a bicycle, the most efficient machine ever invented.
+Over 2,200 original artifacts from Europe and the Americas portray the technical, social and esthetic aspects of this medium during its first 100 years, dating from 1819.

 Viewers will discover the fascination the public had for this remarkable human-powered contraption.
 It was a liberating vehicle for women in the 1890's that facilitated freedom of movement & association and was instrumental in the introduction of "rational dress".
 The seemingly unlimited ways artists imagined bicycle use is colorfully represented in magnificent prints and posters.